 If you have a seed packet with a flap and prefer to pry it open, keep in mind that any exposed tape or adhesive will catch the seeds as they roll out and make sowing difficult.
 You can sow the seeds from the un-flapped side, but the flap may block your view if you don’t fold it back first.

-Having planted many thousands of seed packets in my time, I have come to prefer sowing seeds from paper or glassine packets, and that’s why I package my own seeds in glassine.
-These materials allow the seeds to roll out easily but provide just enough friction to keep them from all dropping out at once.
+Having handled many thousands of seed packets in my time, I have come to prefer sowing seeds from paper or glassine packets.
+These materials allow the seeds to roll out easily but usually provide just enough friction to keep them from all dropping out at once.
 And with the glassine, you can easily see where the seeds are and how many are left.

-I have come to really dislike getting seeds packaged in resealable plastic packets.
-They can be hard to open, and then the seeds often cling to the sides, so you have to cut the seams to completely open the packets and pick the seeds off individually with tweezers.
+I have come to seriously dislike getting seeds packaged in resealable plastic packets.
+They are convenient for seed-sellers but can be hard to open for sowing, and then the seeds often cling to the sides, so you have to cut the seams to completely open the packets and pick the seeds off individually with tweezers.
 Argh!

 Working with large and medium-sized seeds is simple: I pick them up with my fingers and place them on the moistened growing medium.